 - Central Pennsylvania Chiefs of Police Association.

 - PA Eastern Chapter of the FBI National Academy Associates.

 - Cumberland County Rape Crisis Anonymous Reporting Committee.

 - Mid-Atlantic Great Lakes Organized Crime Law Enforcement Network

 The Department consists of highly motivated, well-trained professionals.
 The professional develop of Department personnel is a top priority.
 The achievements of Department Officers include:

 - Eight members have earned a Bachelor’s degree while a ninth Officer is in the process of completing a Bachelor’s program.

 - Five members possess an Associate’s degree.

-- Six former or current members of the Department graduated from the FBI National Academy (FBINA).
+- Seven former or current members of the Department graduated from the FBI National Academy (FBINA).
 The FBINA is an exclusive, executive training program conducted in Quantico, Virginia.
 Another member attended in the third quarter of 2011.

 - One member graduated from Northwestern University Police Staff and Command School.